 NCLC – Supports the general concept and the opportunity to gain additional data to address the needs of disproportionately burdened communities.
 We note the importance here of using an accurate screening tool to identify communities with environmental justice concerns, communities of color, and low-income neighborhoods as these are not identical.
 Further, we note the importance of ongoing communication and consultation with these communities.

 HEET (with clarification) – Suggests using the term “advanced leak repair” rather than repair.
 The likely intent of this legislative language is to examine the equity of infrastructure repair and replacement, however the definition of EJ communities as enacted in Massachusetts includes high-income areas in municipalities such as Lexington.
 A better method of ensuring equity would be to use the designation of Justice40 Communities instead, or if the percentage of low-income customers connected to the leak-prone and non-leak-prone infrastructure were tracked.
 Additionally, if ALL leak-prone infrastructure information was public information (suggested above), researchers could consider the impact of equity in much greater depth.

+Jonathan Buonocore (with clarification) – The Justice40 communities will serve as a much better definition of EJ communities.
+Agree that making leak-prone infrastructure public will better allow measurement and verification.
+Additionally, some thought will need to be put in to the definition of equity, and goals to be achieved.

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)